Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 | Free Plan | Yes | Yes | Yes | Yes (limited) |

 Notion vs ClickUp Try ClickUp: ClickUp wins on pure project management depth.
 Notion wins on docs, wikis, and flexibility.
-Need to manage projects with dependencies and timelines?
-ClickUp is the better call.
-Building a knowledge base that also happens to have projects in it?
-Notion edges ahead.
+If you're primarily managing projects with dependencies and timelines, ClickUp is the better call.
+If you're building a knowledge base that also happens to have projects living in it, Notion edges ahead.

-Notion vs Obsidian Obsidian: These aren't really the same tool — comparing them directly is kind of a category error.
+Notion vs Obsidian Obsidian: These aren't really the same tool, and comparing them directly is a bit of a category error.
 Obsidian is a local-first, markdown note-taking tool for personal knowledge management.
 It doesn't do team collaboration or databases.
-Want a personal second brain that you fully own and control?
-Go Obsidian.
-Want a team workspace?
-Go Notion.
+If you want a personal second brain that you fully own and control, go Obsidian.
+If you want a team workspace, go Notion.

-Notion vs Coda Coda: Coda is the closest true competitor, and honestly, it's underrated — more people should evaluate it seriously.
+Notion vs Coda Coda: Coda is the closest true competitor, and I honestly think it's underrated — more people should be evaluating it.
 It has better formula support (closer to a real spreadsheet), better native automation, and AI is included in base plans rather than bolted on as an add-on.
 Notion has the better template ecosystem and more name recognition.
-But if you're heavy on data workflows, Coda is worth a serious look before defaulting to Notion.
+But if you're heavy on data workflows, Coda is worth a serious look before you default to Notion.

 Final Verdict: Is Notion Worth It in 2026?